CTS 2322 (Unix/Linux Administration II) Project #5

 date >>~/build-date

-You can greatly speed up the build on a multi-core machine, by using the –j number, where number is the number of cores on your computer.
-You can determine this by examining /proc/cpuinfo.
+When I compiled my model kernel using the above steps, it took about 2.5 hours using one core only.
+You can greatly speed up the build on a multi-core machine by using the “-j number” option, where “number” is the number of cores on your computer.
+You can determine this by examining /proc/cpuinfo, or (as shown above) use the nproc command.

-When this runs a lot of messages will scroll by very quickly, including some warning messages.
+When this runs in verbose mode, a lot of messages will scroll by very quickly, including some “warning” messages.
 This is normal.
-The time to worry is when you see error messages.
+The time to worry is when you see “error” messages.
+(When I built a kernel, there were some warnings, and one error message for the third-party “VirtualBox” kernel module.
+However the kernel works without it, and that module should be built later anyway.)
 How long did the build take?
 (Just look at the build-date file and compare the times shown.)

-15. Now install the kernel.
+16. Now install the kernel.
 The kernel supports a make install command (which must be run as root), but this may or may not work correctly on all systems.
+(Currently it works fine on Fedora and other Red Hat like systems.)
 This command invokes the shell script /usr/src/linux/arch/i386/boot/install.sh to do the install.
 This script in turn runs an installkernel script if it exists.
 (It does on Fedora, in /sbin.)
-Otherwise the script tries to install the kernel itself, unfortunately configuring LILO and not GRUB as the bootloader.
-Fortunately Fedora does include a /sbin/installkernel shell script, which copies the files, makes the correct links, and updates the GRUB configuration for you (via another script, /sbin/new-kernel-pkg.
-That script invokes other scripts and eventually a command called grubby to actually update the grub.conf file.)
+Otherwise, the script tries to install the kernel itself, unfortunately configuring LILO and not GRUB as the bootloader.
+Fortunately, Fedora does include a /sbin/installkernel utility, which copies the files, creates the ramdisk image needed, makes the correct links, and updates the GRUB configuration for you (via another utility, /sbin/new-kernel-pkg.
+That script invokes other scripts, and eventually a command called grubby to actually update the grub configuration file(s).)

-16. If you don't use make install you can install the kernel manually.
+17. If you don't use make install, you can install the kernel manually.
 This involves copying (or linking) two files into /boot, building an initial ramdisk, and updating the boot loader configuration.
 Part of this process is to make sure you can boot from your previous working kernel if the new one doesn't work.

 1. Setup names and links for previous and current kernel files in /boot.